Why Values Matter in a Crisis

 by Tony Jaques PhD, Director of Issue Outcomes Pty Ltd, for people who work in issue and crisis management, author of Crisis Counsel: Navigating Legal and Communication Conflict.

 A crisis is a test of leadership.
 A test of systems.
 And a test of relationships.
-But it is also a test of values.
+But it is also a test of values and why values matter in a crisis

 The importance of values in a brand crisis was demonstrated recently when British apparel maker Fred Perry decided to stop US sales of a polo shirt which has been adopted by the neo-fascist white supremacist group Proud Boys.